 How does Osbournby Primary School Support pupils with special needs and disabilities?

-The process of SEN identification and provision is cyclical: assess the child’s needs; plan support and intervention; put the planned provision into action; and review progress.
+The process of SEND identification and provision is cyclical: assess the child’s needs; plan support and intervention; put the planned provision into action; and review progress.

 Identification & Provision at Osbournby: